June 1, 2020

-We’re talking about Squaw Valley and Alpine Meadows, the tandem Lake Tahoe ski resorts that take the cake as the largest in California.
+We’re talking about Palisades Tahoe and Alpine Meadows, the tandem Lake Tahoe ski resorts that take the cake as the largest in California.

-Working together as Squaw Alpine since 2011, the ski resorts boast a combined 6,000 acres of skiing, 42 lifts, and 270 trails.
+Working together since 2011, the ski resorts boast a combined 6,000 acres of skiing, 42 lifts, and 270 trails.
 And that’s just the mountain.
-The Village at Squaw Valley is the cherry on top — providing 60-plus shops, restaurants, galleries, and more to give you the convenience of “bubble” living.9
+The Village at Palisades Tahoe is the cherry on top — providing 60-plus shops, restaurants, galleries, and more to give you the convenience of “bubble” living.9

-Unlike many other ski resorts, Squaw Alpine has not opted to use a reservation system to manage crowd control, but they have taken a number of measures to increase physical distancing and keep spaces sanitized, from installing partitions across the resort, to adding cutting-edge electrostatic sprayers, and outfitting the resort with plenty of outdoor seating.10
+Unlike many other ski resorts, Palisades Tahoe has not opted to use a reservation system to manage crowd control, but they have taken a number of measures to increase physical distancing and keep spaces sanitized, from installing partitions across the resort, to adding cutting-edge electrostatic sprayers, and outfitting the resort with plenty of outdoor seating.10

 Modern ski resorts are so much more than slopes and chairlifts — they’re snow-covered playgrounds built for kids of all ages.